mityu/vim-cmdhistory/README.md

 # cmdhistory.vim

-This is a plugin written in Vim9 script to select command history on command-line and command-line window.
+This is a Vim plugin written in Vim9 script to select command-line history on command-line and command-line window.

 ## Requirements

 Vim 9.0.2129 or later.
-Be careful that Vim may crash in prior version.
+Be careful that Vim may crash on prior version.

 ## Example configuration

+In your .vimrc:

 ```vim
 vim9script